 Britta Glennon, a professor at the University of Pennsylvania, examines 2,263 US companies that have offices worldwide.
 She finds that from 1994 to 2014, when US multinational companies faced H-1B visa restrictions that prevented them from hiring the high-skilled foreign workers that they needed, the companies instead increased employment in their overseas locations-mainly in Canada, China, and India.
-15

 In another study, Lee Branstetter, Britta Glennon, and J. Bradford Jensen find that, as a result of large IT and software-based innovation shifts in the past several decades, US companies have begun to expand offices overseas to meet the skilled labor shortages they face in the United States.
-16 In particular, US multinationals increase their presence and hiring in locations that have a large number of STEM workers with IT and software skills.
+In particular, US multinationals increase their presence and hiring in locations that have a large number of STEM workers with IT and software skills.
 Two other studies, though using different methods, also find that immigration restrictions at home lead to US multinational offshoring, thereby creating more employment overseas.

-17 it planned to open a research and development foreign affiliate office in Vancouver.
+Multinational offshoring in response to burdensome restrictions on the ability to hire high-skilled foreign workers is becoming more frequent.
+In 2007, for example, Microsoft announced that it planned to open a research and development foreign affiliate office in Vancouver.
 That location was chosen because it is close to the Microsoft offices and because it "allows the company to recruit and retain highly skilled people affected by immigration issues in the U.S." In 2018, Microsoft again announced that it planned to open a new headquarters office in Toronto and that one of the reasons for doing so was to "attract top talent."
 The CEO of data backup company Carbonite also announced in 2017 that if it could not hire the talent that it needs from the United States, it would have to increase employment in its offices in Canada and Europe.
 Canada is often a top choice for American technology companies because of its proximity to their US offices and because Canada's immigration policies allow for more foreign high-skilled workers to live in Canada.